Wicked Little Letters

 Wicked Little Letters is a 2023 British period black comedy mystery film directed by Thea Sharrock, written by Jonny Sweet and starring Olivia Colman, Jessie Buckley, Anjana Vasan, Joanna Scanlan, Gemma Jones, Malachi Kirby, Lolly Adefope, Eileen Atkins and Timothy Spall.
-Based on the Littlehampton libels of the 1920s, it follows an investigation into the anonymous author of numerous crudely insulting letters sent to the residents of the seaside town of Littlehampton.
+Based on the Littlehampton libels of the early 1920s, it follows an investigation into the anonymous author of numerous crudely insulting letters sent to the residents of the seaside town of Littlehampton.

 Wicked Little Letters premiered at the Toronto International Film Festival on 9 September 2023, and was released in the United Kingdom by StudioCanal on 23 February 2024.
 It received generally positive reviews from critics, and grossed $27.2 million on a $12.6 million budget.

 Plot

 In 1920, Edith Swan, a devout Christian in Littlehampton, becomes the target of hate mail, an issue of great distress to her controlling father Edward and gentle mother Victoria.
 Having endured 19 such letters filled with profanities, Edward seeks the assistance of the local police.
 They suspect their neighbour, the single mother and Irish migrant Rose Gooding, as the sender.

-Highlighting Rose's infamous proclivity for swearing, Edith testifies that she and Rose initially shared a friendship regardless of their differences.
+Highlighting Rose's infamous proclivity for swearing, Edith testifies that she and Rose initially shared a friendship despite their differences.
 This friendship abruptly ended following an episode in which Rose head-butted one of Edward's guests at his birthday party.
 This was followed by a visit from the local child protection services acting on a tip; believing Edith had called them, Rose ended the friendship.

 Rose is arrested.
 Since she cannot afford bail, Rose is remanded ahead of her trial, set to take place in two-and-a-half months.
 She leaves her daughter Nancy in the care of Bill, her partner.
 A police officer, Gladys Moss, is sceptical about Rose's involvement, noticing differences between Rose's handwriting and that of the letters.
 Her observations are dismissed by her misogynistic superior, Chief Constable Spedding, who forbids her from investigating.

 Gladys meets Edith's friends Ann, Mabel and Kate for insight.
 Kate detests her, but Ann and Mabel are more sympathetic.
 Rose initially attempts to seek Gladys' help but is rebuffed; Ann and Mabel bail her out anyway.
 Immediately upon Rose's release, Edward and other Littlehampton residents begin receiving similar letters and blame Rose.
 The case swiftly becomes a national sensation, catching the attention of Westminster and the press.
 Gladys finally agrees to help Rose, noting the discrimination they have faced.